Skip to main content

 Quick Start

-The fastest way to get started is to create a .cognition/config.json in your project root:
+The fastest way to get started is to create a .devin/config.json in your project root:

 {